502107/PrimerDesign-nf/README.md

 4. The same principle of checking for mismatches, is also applied for the host genome.
 5. The valid genes are thus saved to csv files.

-> [!CAUTION]
-> This pipeline is still under development and may be prone to unforeseen bugs.
-Treat with care.

 ## Still to come
-- [ ] Some of the genes we're interested in, go above the 3 kbp threshold we have inexplicitly applied here.
+- [X] Some of the genes we're interested in, go above the 3 kbp threshold we have inexplicitly applied here.
 In a future update we need to handle genes whose lengths are >3.5 kbp with multiple overlapping primer pairs.
 - [ ] Add option to handle Pgt genes from CRL75.
-- [ ] Streamline installation for users of Mac and Linux.
+- [X] Streamline installation for users of Mac and Linux.
-- [ ] `assets/` directory, with the different isolates is not included due to file size restrictions.
+- [X] `assets/` directory, with the different isolates is not included due to file size restrictions.
 Working on a cloud link to download outside of github.
 This directory looks like this:
 > assets/
 > └── refs
 >     ├── host